Baby Keeps Pulling Away While Breastfeeding

 3. Your baby is constipated

 It’s a beautiful and natural progression from child birth but it can often feel like you’re at your full capacity already and when breastfeeding initially comes with some pain and adjustment it can feel overwhelming.
-You need to rest and breastfeeding for some mamas is like the final straw.

-However, trust me, it’s worth it.
 In time, breastfeeding will become the easiest thing ever.
 Imagine the situation: you will be able to feed your baby anywhere, you won’t need any kind of equipment or sterilisation, you and your baby will have an amazing latch and position sorted AND you’ll have an amazing bond.

 When I first started breastfeeding, I had no idea what to expect (who knew breastfeeding brings intense cramps during the first few days which are almost as bad as childbirth?!)